Link to archive challenges:

 Browsing the web challenge, we will encounter with a page that show the “Bug Reports”.
 There is one visible search box that we can use to check the report status by using BUG ID

-When we enter BUG ID == 1 we can see the page highligted the first row but where is the user Alice coming from?
-Probably its query something behind this.
+we can see the page highligted the first row but where is the user Alice

-How about if we try to insert single quote ' instead?
+instead?
 We got an error?
 Is there SQL Injection involved in here?

 Let’s try put a custom query to make it response with correct and wrong response.